evgeniachedleeva/freeCodeCamp/README.md

 # freeCodeCamp
-pictures for progect "Build a Personal Portfolio Webpage"
+pictures for project "Build a Personal Portfolio Webpage"